emsesc/bunnimage/blog/page1.md

 * **Recommended**: Change it to a wildcard operator (`*`), which allows *all* origin domains to make requests
     * Be sure to remove any other existing inputs before attempting to save with wildcard
 ![Indicates where CORS settings are](https://user-images.githubusercontent.com/69332964/99188905-6f0b7c00-272c-11eb-8142-f91882227c78.png)
-* Change it to your domain you are using to host your code
+* Change it to the domain you are using to host your code

 ### Home stretch! 🏃🏻‍♀️
 **It's finally time to test our first step that our app will make!**